Badgerati/Picassio/README.md

 * Your favourite text editor
 * Visual Studio (you will need the "PowerShell Tools" Visual Studio extension)

-# To Do
-There are still quite a few things I wish to add to Picassio, the following is a short list:

-* Ability to install Picassio via Chocolatey

 # Examples
 To chain them together, just append more colour objects within the paint array.
 This way you can clone a branch from Git which is a simple WCF Service, build it and then install the service and start it.